-Brain Area That Recognizes Faces Gets Bigger And Better In Young Adults
+Brain Area That Recognizes Faces Gets Busier And Better In Young Adults

 Your Health

-Brain Area That Recognizes Faces Gets Bigger And Better In Young Adults
+Brain Area That Recognizes Faces Gets Busier And Better In Young Adults

 A comparison of kid brains and grownup brains may explain why our ability to recognize faces keeps getting better until about age 30.